 For those who know me, this title is funny.
 For those who don’t, I will explain.
-I don’t play soccer, in fact I don’t play any sport.
-I write about football, but truth be told I only know enough about football to be able to half ass watch a game.
-I like high school football because of the energy and because I kind of have to since my husband coaches.
+I don’t play soccer, in fact, I don’t play any sport.
+I write about football, but truth be told I only know enough about football to be able to half-ass watch a game.
+I like high school football because of the energy and because it’s required in my house, since my husband coaches.
 Sports and I are like math and me – contradictory.

 My dad now has seven children.
 Not all are from his blood.
 He loves each of us in a different way and does the best he can at being a dad to us all.
 Who is his favorite now?
 I would say it changes daily.
 I no longer need to be his favorite.
 I just need to know he loves me.
 And I know that.

 He was visiting from Kentucky and came over for dinner.
 I got him to myself because it was Halloween and everyone else was busy.
 The need to have his undivided attention will never go away.
 When we talked earlier in the day, he said he was going back to my brothers to finish my book.
 YES!
 My book!
 I about shit my pants.
 My dad was reading my book – my young adult novel about a girl and boy, friendships, stepparents and football.
 He had forty or so pages to go.

 He was at my soccer game, rooting me on.
 He said he had tears in his eyes at the end.
 I feel like I kicked the winning goal.